 In many instances, the IC relationship that is the subject of an SS-8 review will be in the gray area – somewhere between a bona fide IC and common law employee.
 In this situation, employers may wish to enhance the likelihood of a successful response to a Form SS-8 determination (or to a tax or workforce agency audit or court challenge) by taking proactive steps to enhance their level of IC compliance.

 Diagnostic and treatment tools are available to companies using ICs.
-The IC Compliance Scale™and48 Factors-Plus™ measure and evaluate a company’s level of IC compliance for 1099ers.
-Those tools are part of the IC Diagnostics™ system, as more fully described in our White Paper, which offer businesses proven means to restructure, re-document, and re-implement IC relationships to enhance compliance with federal and state IC laws.
+The IC Compliance Scale™and 48 Factors-Plus™ measure and evaluate a company’s level of IC compliance for 1099ers.
+Those tools are part of the IC Diagnostics™ system, as more fully described in my White Paper, which offer businesses proven means to restructure, re-document, and re-implement IC relationships to enhance compliance with federal and state IC laws.